cbm-instructions/two-and-a-half-women/README.md

 # How To: QubeHub

+Want to create your own questions and make life more fun?
 With QubeHub you can easily manage your existing Questions/Players and Questionaries.

 What can you do with QubeHub?